-We produce budget monitoring information for both revenue and capital income and expenditure every month from June onwards during the financial year.
-We distribute budget monitoring reports from the financial management system, which are profiled, to heads of service and managers every month, within a week of the end of the period.
-This allows accountancy to ensure that the information is as up to date as possible, for example by ensuring that all cash received up to the end of the previous period is reflected in the figures.

-Every quarter, heads of service are required to submit a return to accountancy, which provides reasons for current variances, and forecasts the end of year outturn position.

-We collate the heads of services' returns into a budget monitoring report which is considered by Cabinet.
-The layout and contents of the reports were developed to meet the specific requirements of the Cabinet member with responsibility for finance.
-These reports highlight the key variances being reported by each service, allowing management and Cabinet to focus on them.
-The quarterly budget monitoring reports to Cabinet are considered on the same Cabinet agenda as the quarterly performance monitoring reports, enabling Cabinet to consider the council's performance at the same time as it considers its budgetary position.

-The Cabinet budget monitoring reports include details of any virements considered necessary within the quarterly budget monitoring reports.
+- 68. For 2011/12 we produced budget monitoring information for both revenue and capital income and expenditure every month from June onwards during the financial year.
+We distributed budget monitoring reports from the financial management system, which are profiled, to heads of service and managers every month, within a week of the end of the period.
+This allowed accountancy to ensure that the information is as up to date as possible, for example by ensuring that all cash received up to the end of the previous period is reflected in the figures.
+In future, following appropriate training, heads of service and service managers will be able to generate their own reports from the financial system. - 69.
+Every quarter, heads of service are required to submit a return to accountancy, which provides reasons for current variances, and forecasts the end of year outturn position. - 70.
+We collate the heads of services' returns into a budget monitoring report which is considered by cabinet.
+These reports highlight the key variances being reported by each service, allowing management and cabinet to focus on them. - 71.
+The cabinet budget monitoring reports include details of any virements considered necessary within the quarterly budget monitoring reports.
 By making budget transfers in-year, we are able to realign resources to ensure that overspends do not impact on our ability to deliver other services.
 This is assisted by the prudent inclusion of a £300,000 contingency budget.

-Budgetary control is subject to internal audit review every three to four years.
-Otherwise, budgetary control is generally reviewed in audits of teams or service areas.
+- 72. Budgetary control is subject to internal audit review every three to four years.
+Otherwise, budgetary control is generally reviewed in audits of teams or service areas. - 73.
 For all committee reports for which a decision is required, a "financial implications" section is included which details the actual, and potential, financial consequences of the decision being taken.
-We ensure that this information is accurate and relevant by clearing it through an accountant.

-On 29 June 2010, Audit and Corporate Governance Committee approved the council's financial statements for 2009/10, and an unqualified audit opinion was received on 28 September 2010, within the statutory deadline.
+We ensure that this information is accurate and relevant by clearing it through an accountant. - 74.
+In September 2011 the audit and corporate governance committee approved the council's financial statements for 2010/11, and an unqualified audit opinion was received on 29 September 2011, within the statutory deadline. - 75.
 Officers keep up to date with the latest developments in accounting, which enable them to be prepared for the changes in accounting practice that affect the preparation and presentation of the financial statements.
-The chief accountant and two of the council's principal accountants attended a chief accountants' workshop, held by the Audit Commission in January and February 2011, which focussed on the 2010/11 accounts, which will be the first to be prepared under International Financial Reporting Standards (IFRS).
-The council also subscribes to the CIPFA finance advisory network (FAN) and accountants regularly attend FAN events, which enable them to be prepared for changes to the accounts.
-Accountants that attend training courses report back to the rest of the accountancy team on the content of the course.
+The council subscribes to the CIPFA finance advisory network (FAN) and accountants regularly attend FAN events, which enable them to be prepared for changes to the accounts.
+Accountants that attend training courses report back to the rest of the accountancy team on the content of the course. - 76.
 Each year's accounts and annual audit letter are available to the public and are published on the council's web site.
 We can make them available in accessible formats.
 To assist the public in understanding the accounts, we have included an explanatory foreword in the financial statements that explains the purpose of the accounts and summarises the key messages arising from them.
 We have included a glossary of terms within the accounts to aid understanding.